Relationship with Employees

 Nisshinbo Holdings Inc. reorganized its organizational structure in April 2025 to establish a Managing Officer system for each functional division with the aim of building and overseeing a structure that would lead to urgent change.
 Talent & D&I Development Department has been established with three groups (Human Resources Development Group, Diversity & Inclusion Promotion Group, and Human Resources and General Affairs Group) under its jurisdiction.
 In addition to monthly Human Resources Responsibility Officer (HRO) meetings, the company convenes two annual meetings bringing together human resources personnel from all group companies nationwide (Group Human Resources Policy Meeting and Group Human Resources Strategy Meeting) to discuss cross-functional human resources policies and challenges.

-The president of the Nisshinbo Group, who is the chief executive officer of the Group, conducts management reviews at the annual Board of Management* and receives progress reports from the Managing Officers in charge of the Talent & D&I Development Department with regard to the group's initiatives.
+The president of the Nisshinbo Group, who is the chief executive officer of the Group, conducts management reviews at the Board of Directors or the annual Board of Management* and receives progress reports from the Managing Officers in charge of the Talent & D&I Development Department with regard to the group's initiatives.
 Based on these reports, the president issues instructions on the matters necessary for management.
 Special items are reported to the Board of Directors as appropriate.

 * The Board of Management: Executive conference consisting of Directors, Executive officers, etc.